2016 California Proposition 63: Duncan v. Bonta

 Rhode v.
-Becerra
+Bonta

 The case Rhode v.
-Becerra is challenging Proposition 63's requirement for background checks to purchase ammunition as well as its prohibition against importation of ammunition into the state by residents, unless importation takes place through a licensed ammunition dealer.
-On April 22, 2020, Judge Roger Benitez of the United States District Court for the Southern District of California struck down the requirement and prohibition, stating “California’s new ammunition background check law misfires and the Second Amendment rights of California citizens have been gravely injured.”
+Bonta, originally Rhode v.
+Becerra, is challenging Proposition 63's requirement for background checks to purchase ammunition as well as its prohibition against importation of ammunition into the state by residents, unless importation takes place through a licensed ammunition dealer.
+On April 22, 2020, Judge Roger Benitez of the United States District Court for the Southern District of California struck down the requirement and prohibition, stating "California's new ammunition background check law misfires and the Second Amendment rights of California citizens have been gravely injured."
 California's Attorney General Xavier Becerra filed for and was granted a stay of the injunction to appeal the decision to the United States Court of Appeals for the Ninth Circuit.
+The case will be reheard by Judge Benitez in the Southern California Federal District Court on July 17, 2023.

+On January 30, 2024, Benitez struck down the requirement and prohibition for the second time.

+In July 2025, the background check requirement was once again struck down by the 9th U.S. Circuit Court of Appeals.